dotnet/AspNetCore.Docs/aspnetcore/tutorials/getting-started-with-NSwag.md

 [!code-csharp[](../tutorials/web-api-help-pages-using-swagger/samples/2.1/TodoApi.NSwag/Controllers/TodoController.cs?name=snippet_CreateActionAttributes)]

-In ASP.NET Core 2.2 or later, conventions can be used as an alternative to explicitly decorating individual actions with `[ProducesResponseType]`.
+In ASP.NET Core 2.2 or later, you can use conventions instead of explicitly decorating individual actions with `[ProducesResponseType]`.
 For more information, see <xref:web-api/advanced/conventions>.

 ::: moniker-end